sciactive/nephele/packages/nephele-serve/README.md

   --redirect-port <redirect_port>  The port to redirect HTTP traffic to HTTPS.
 Set this to 80 if you want to redirect plain HTTP requests.
   --home-directories               Serve users' home directories to them when they log in.
   --user-directories               Serve users their own directory under the server root when they log in.
+  --serve-indexes                  Serve index.html and index.htm files when the user requests a directory.
+  --serve-listings                 Serve directory listings with file management forms when the user requests a directory.
   --no-auth                        Don't require authorization.
 (Not compatible with serving home directories or user directories.)
   --help                           display help for command